cedmax/advent-of-code/2016/08/Readme.md

 #.#....
 .#.....</code></pre></li>
 </ul>
 <p>As you can see, this display technology is extremely powerful, and will soon dominate the tiny-code-displaying-screen market.
-That&apos;s what the advertisement on the back of the display tries to convince you, anyway.</p>
+That's what the advertisement on the back of the display tries to convince you, anyway.</p>
 <p>There seems to be an intermediate check of the voltage used by the display: after you swipe your card, if the screen did work, <em>how many pixels should be lit?</em></p>